ftenaglia/mifinity/README.md

 Default administrator credentials: admin/admin.

 ### How to run
-Execute `mvn clean install` and you will have a jar file named `mifinity-0.0.1-SNAPSHOT.jar` placed in the `target` directory.
+To run from a jar file, execute `mvn clean install` and you will have a jar file named `mifinity-0.0.1-SNAPSHOT.jar` placed in the `target` directory.

 Otherwise, you could simply execute `mvn spring-boot:run`.